rednavis/vaadin-showcase/README.md

 This application will demonstrate example of proper architecture of Vaadin application based on the following patterns and best practices:
 - separation of concerns (server and client side of the application should be explicitly decoupled)
 - DRY
 - standard Java EE features like JSR-330 (Dependency Injection)
 - ...

 # Prerequisites
 - Intellij IDEA 2019.3 (other IDE should be OK but where not tested)
 - Oracle JDK 1.8.X
-- Gradle 6.0.1
+- Maven 3.6.3

 # Setting up IDE
 For Intellij IDEA, navigate to Preferences | Build, Execution, Deployment | Compiler | Annotation Processors and turn on `Enable Annotation Processing`.

 # How to build
-`gradle build`
+`mvn install`

 # How to launch locally
-Type `gradle jettyRun` from project root or `webapp` module and then navigate to `http://localhost:8080/webapp`.
+Type `mvn package tomee:run` from project root or `webapp` module and then navigate to `http://localhost:8080`.

 # Continuous Integration
 https://travis-ci.com/rednavis/vaadin-showcase